zhiwenh/delib/README.md

 ### Build contract
 **delib build `[files...]>`**

 Build a Solidity contract with the file name ```Contract.sol```.
-If file name is left blank will build all the contracts in the contracts folder.
+If file name is left blank it will build all the contracts in the contracts folder.

 ```
 delib build Contract